zsparal/api-documentation/source/reference/v2/orders-api/create-order-refund.rst

    :oauth: true

 When using the Orders API, refunds should be made against the order.
-When using e-invoicing payment methods such as Klarna Pay later, this ensure that your customer will receive credit invoices with the correct product information on them.
+When using *pay after delivery* payment methods such as Klarna Pay later, this ensure that your customer will receive credit invoices with the correct product information on them.

 If the order line is still in the ``authorized`` status, it cannot be refunded.
 You should